kodrepritee/tdportal/readME.md

 Need two terminals to run frontend and backend

-For local developmet for backend server
+- For local development for backend
 ```
   cd server
   npm install